What will I study?

 - EDCE 802P - Practicum in Play Therapy

 Current Counselor Education Ed.S. students may transfer related credits into the certificate program with the guidance of their advisors.
 No more than 9 credit hours from the Ed.S. in Counselor Education may be applied to the Play Therapy Certificate.

 What kinds of work will I be able to do?

-This program meets the post-master’s graduate education requirements of the Association for Play Therapy.
-After completing the certificate, you are eligible to apply for the Registered Play Therapist designation.
-With this training, you will have the knowledge and skills to effectively work with children from a developmentally appropriate approach.
+This certificate meets the educational requirements for the Registered Play Therapist designation required through the Association for Play Therapy.
+You will gain the knowledge and skills to effectively work with children from a developmentally appropriate approach.
 You will be able to expand your counseling practice to help children with a variety of presenting concerns.

 Where can I find information on gainful employment, tuition rates or fees for this program?

-For more information, contact Kathy Evans at firstname.lastname@example.org or 803-777-1937, or visit the academic bulletin.
+For more information, contact Jessie Guest at email@example.com or 803-777-1937, or visit the academic bulletin.
 We invite you to read the gainful employment information for this program, as well as our general gainful employment information.
 Visit the Bursar’s Office webpage for information on tuition rates and fees.